Frequently Asked Questions

 Do you offer video recording?

-No, but we have worked with a number of independent film companies that we'd be delighted to recommend.
+No, but we have worked with a number of videographers and independent film companies that we'd be delighted to recommend.
 Click here to read more about music video sessions and to see examples of projects we have worked on.

 Do you provide live sound services?